Private image operation

 Digital photos can carry metadata next to the compressed image data.
 EXIF records may describe the camera or phone, capture settings, editing software, timestamps, and, when location tagging was enabled, GPS coordinates.

 This tool removes privacy-sensitive metadata as a byte-level transform.
-JPG scan data, PNG IDAT chunks, and WebP image chunks are copied through unchanged, so the cleaned file keeps the original pixels instead of being re-encoded through a canvas.
+JPG scan data, PNG IDAT chunks, and WebP image chunks are copied through unchanged.
+If orientation is required for correct display, a new minimal EXIF record keeps only that value.

 FAQ